AZNBennett/ACM-Challenge-1/README.md

 This project is built on MiniGPT-4, developed by the Vision-CAIR team.

-If you use this code or model in your work, please consider citing their original paper:
+If you use this code or model in your work, please consider citing their original papers:

 ```bibtex
 @article{chen2023minigptv2,